fdinsen/testassignment1/readme.md

 Repository for Test Assignment 1, using BDD for two Katas.
 Solutions to Katas are found in /temperature-converter and /numeral-converter.
 Solutions are developed in Rust.
+Gherkin .feature files are found in /features folder inside either project.
+Tests are found in /tests folder of either project, and kata solutions in /src folder.

 To run unit tests, navigate to folder of either of the projects and run:
 ```